 The Group recognised the importance of ongoing staff training and had devoted considerable resources to the continuing enhancement of its employees' professional knowledge and skills.
-All new employees were provided with an induction session to provide them with a foundation of knowledge about the Group's organisational structure, missions, functions and policies.
+In 2020, the Group arranged seminars and e-learning resources to help employees enhance both their technical knowledge and soft skills.
+The Group also sponsored employees for external job-related training and development courses.

-As at 31 December 2019, the permanent staff establishment of the Group was 327 (2018: 309) and the staff turnover rate was 9.37% (2018: 8.92%).
+As at 31 December 2020, the permanent staff establishment of the Group was 367 (2019: 327) and the staff turnover rate was 5.08% (2019: 9.37%).